ZimnyTest/Premium/README.md

 # Premium
 ## About
-**Premium** is a powerful JavaScript application for [Synchtube](https://synchtu.be/) (and similar - CyTube etc.) channels.
+**Premium** is a powerful JavaScript application for [Synchtube](https://synchtu.be/) (or CyTube, etc.) channels.
 It adds to your channel many missing features, functions, and enhancements.
 ## Installation
-1. Log as an admin to your channel, and go to: Channel Settings > Admin Settings
+1. Log as an admin to your Synchtube / CyTube room, and go to: Channel Settings > Admin Settings
 2. Paste following URL to "External Javascript": `https://dl.dropboxusercontent.com/s/1dyazoq6t7wh808/Premium.js`<br />
-*Installation finished!
+3. *Installation finished!
 No configuration is needed.*
 ## Features
 ### General overwiew
 * User-oriented - gives single user almost infinite possibilities to set layout and look of the channel.